 - Three short answer questions about your academic and research experience

-- Name of the UH faculty mentor/sponsor who will be providing a letter of recommendation
+- Name of the UH faculty mentor who will be providing a letter of recommendation

-- Be composed in consultation with the faculty sponsor
+- Composed in consultation with the faculty sponsor

 The UH faculty mentor letter of recommendation should: